wp-plugins/feature-a-page-widget/readme.txt

 == Description ==

 Feature A Page Widget aims to provide a "just works" solution for showcasing a Page in any sidebar.
-It features:
- * Core WordPress features.
-Nothing crazy.
- * A *simple* set of options with a thought-through UI.
+It features Core WordPress features, a *simple* set of options with a thought-through UI, three widget layouts, filters and templating for powerful customizations, and i18n readiness.
- * Three widget layouts.
- * Filters and templating for powerful customizations.
- * i18n ready.

 For those more technically adept, there are three filters and a template to customize the output of the widget (see the [FAQ](faq/) for more information).